Is recycling the answer?

 What about PACKAGING MADE FROM RECYCLED plastic?

-Unfortunately, virgin plastic is often cheaper than recycled plastic, meaning there is little demand for things like plastic bottles to be turned back into bottles.
-Plus getting clean, quality content has always been difficult.
-But since the ‘Blue Planet effect’ has taken hold, manufacturers and producers have started to increase the recycled content in their products and packaging.
+Historically, virgin plastic has been cheaper than recycled plastic, meaning there had been little demand for things like plastic bottles to be turned back into bottles.
+But since the ‘Blue Planet effect’ has taken hold, manufacturers and producers have started to increase the recycled content in their products and packaging, with the percentage varying from 10% to Ecover with 100% recycled content.

 This recycled plastic content can come from curbside recycling, or alternatively some companies, like Lidl, are working to capture ‘ocean-bound’ plastics – plastics collected within 30 miles of oceans or major waterways in South-East Asian regions.